Posts

 Image

 You've used ChatGPT.
 You've probably been amazed, and maybe a little unsettled, by what it can do.
 But what is actually happening when you hit send?
-On Monday, April 13 , Todd Hendry (Whitman '00, Partner Software Engineer at Microsoft) pulls back the curtain on large language models, explaining how they are trained on vast corpora of text, what "learning" actually means mathematically, and why building and evaluating these systems at scale is harder than it looks.
+On Monday, April 13, 4pm, Olin 301 , Todd Hendry (Whitman '00, Partner Software Engineer at Microsoft) pulls back the curtain on large language models, explaining how they are trained on vast corpora of text, what "learning" actually means mathematically, and why building and evaluating these systems at scale is harder than it looks.
 We will touch on the core ideas, including transformers, loss functions, and reinforcement learning from human feedback, without requiring anything beyond calculus and curiosity.
 Todd will share what it is like to work at the intersection of Microsoft and OpenAI, along with the kinds of problems that researchers and engineers are actively working on.
-Bio: Todd Hendry is a Partner Software Engineer at Microsoft, where he works on large language model training and evaluation as part...
+Bio: Todd Hendry is a Partner Software Engineer at Microsoft, where he works on large language model training and eva...